Written by Carl Morris, Principal of Carfax College and Co-Founder of The Online School.

 Traditional tools (e.g., books, pens, and paper) will co-exist with the high-tech tools of the telematic era that is still in its infancy.
 The teacher’s role will be that of co-learner, an expert guide who helps students navigate the explored subjects but is open to new discoveries and pathways along the journey.”

-Education futurist Thornburg outlines his four learning models: the traditional “campfire,” or lecture-based design; the “watering hole,” or social learning; the “cave,” a place to quietly reflect; and “life”—where ideas are tested with a project-based approach to learning incorporating technology into education to teach students how to think creatively.
+Thornburg, an education futurist, outlines four learning models: the traditional “campfire,” or lecture-based design; the “watering hole,” or social learning; the “cave,” a place to quietly reflect; and “life”—where students test ideas with a project-based approach to learning that incorporates technology and teaches creative thinking.

 Einstein famously said, “If you can’t explain it to a six-year-old, you don’t understand it yourself.”
 Using this with Thornburg’s learning model, Eric Mazur, a Physics Professor at Harvard University, describes stumbling across an approach he developed known as peer instruction.
 Mazur was struggling to explain something to his students, and in a moment of despair, he said, “Why don’t you discuss it with each other”.
 And something happened in my classroom that I had never seen before.
 The whole classroom erupted, and in just two minutes, they had figured out what the correct answer was.”